Manishatds/Tailori-Plugin/README.md

 # Tailori API

-Textronic design System created an interactive platform for bespoke clothing.
-Textronics Tailori API is how you can access that data, In fact, almost all the functionality that runs in Tailor I.
+Textronic design System have created an interactive platform for bespoke clothing.
+Textronics Tailori API is a plugin that simplifies access to the functionality of textronics services.

 # Features

 To know more about features of TheGuide, continue reading our documentation and check our available components.
+It provides following features:

 * [Element Rendering](#)
-  It allows you to render Product, options & features
+  It allows you to render Product, Options & Features.

 * [Contrast Options](#)
-  Allow user to apply contrast fabric on product
+  Allows to apply contrast fabric on the product.

 * [Monogram](#)
-  This feature allows you to give Company Branding on Prouduct i.e, Company Name...etc.
+  This feature allows to give Company Branding on Prouduct i.e, Company Name, Logo, etc.

 * [Auto Specific view](#)
-  Zoom on Specific Part of Product i.e., Shirt Collar, Sleeves...etc
+  Provides Zoomed View of Specific Part of a Product i.e., Shirt Collar, Sleeves, etc.

 * [Auto Alignment Change](#)
-  To View Back and Front Details
+  To View Back and Front Details.

 * [Summary](#)
-  Your customised product and its details
+  Provides Summary of your customised product and its details.

 * [Save and load favourite look](#)
-  Allow user to Custom product look
+  Allow user to Save and custom product look.

   [View online Demo](https://sagar-tds.github.io/Tailori-Plugin)